-Efforts to Promote Divestment and Internet Freedom
+Efforts to Promote Divestment

 A growing trend not only in Congress but in several states is to require or call for or require divestment of shares of firms that have invested in Iran's energy sector (at the same levels considered sanctionable under the Iran Sanctions Act).
+The concept of these sanctions is to express the view of Western and other democracies that Iran is an outcast internationally.